pkwak1/TFT-Study/README.md

 # TFT-Study

 The code in here is to ensure some versioning in git.
-These visualizations should be run in jupyter (I use jovian)
+These visualizations should be run in jupyter (I use jovian).
+(Also, use your own riot api key if you'd like to reference the same queries I use)

 **Avg Challenger Win Rate**
 https://jovian.ai/pkwak1/riot-api-test